Galaco/bsp/README.md

 # Usage

-Minimal example of obtaining entdata and texdata from a BSP.
-The following will print both the entdata and texdata blocks of a specified .bsp to terminal.
+Minimal example of obtaining entdata from a BSP.
+The following will print the entdata blocks of a specified .bsp to terminal.

 ```go